livecycle/preevy/site/docs/integrations/docker-extension.md

    ![Livecycle Docker Extension](docker-ext-3.png)

    You can choose between public and private access.
 If you choose public access, you will get a public URL that you can share with anyone.
-If you choose private access, you will get a private URL that you can share with your team members.
+If you choose private access, you will get a private URL that require authentication and can only by used by your organization mebers.
 Then click on the "Share" button to get the shareable URL.

    ![Livecycle Docker Extension](docker-ext-4.png)

 4. **Accessing the shared URL**

-   Once you have shared the URL with your team members, they can access the URL in their browser.
-They will be able to see the application running in their browser.
+   URLs created by the extension are consistent, shareable and can be use by a browser or any other http client.
+   Using these URLs, your team members will be able to see and interact with your local version of the app as long as the tunnel is open your workstation is running.
+   Private environments require adding team members to your organization, and upon access, your team members will be prompt to authenticate.

    ![Livecycle Docker Extension](docker-ext-5.png)

 5. **Accessing Livecycle dashboard**

    You can also access the Livecycle dashboard to see the logs and debug your application.
 Click on the "Open Link" button to open the Livecycle dashboard.
 On the dashboard, you can see all the running applications and services.
-You can also see the public and private URLs for each service.
+   The Livecycle dashboard requires authentication and organization membership, similiarly to private environments/services

    ![Livecycle Docker Extension](docker-ext-6.png)